Esstargirly/Gem_Ledger/Readme.md

 GemLedger is an AI bookkeeping assistant built for small business owners who don’t have time (or training) for traditional accounting.
 You type or speak what happened in your business today — what you sold, what you bought — and [Gemma 4](https://ai.google.dev/gemma) turns it into structured financial records automatically.

-Built for the CruzHacks Gemma 4 Hackathon.
+Built for the Gemma 4 Hackathon.

 Live app link: https://gem-ledger-frontend.onrender.com